Madison station (NJ Transit): 20th century

-First ordinance attempt (December 1913)

 In December 1913, George J. Ray, the chief engineer of the Lackawanna Railroad attended a meeting of the Madison borough council.
 The engineer explained to the borough about how each phase of the track elevation would go.
 A new railroad station would be built on the southern side of the tracks at the intersection of Green and Maple Avenues.
 A park would surround part of the station.
 The new station would have reasonable parkway space and approaches from Waverly Place, Green and Maple Avenues and Prospect Street.
 The project would include beautification of local lawns near the depot.
 A tunnel would connect each side of the tracks, which including a waiting room on the northern side of the tracks.
 The southern side would across include a baggage and express carriageway for travelers.

 Under this design, the railroad grade crossings at Union, Samson and Madison Avenues, Kings and Green Village Roads, Prospect and Elm Streets, along with Waverly Place would become underpasses for the road to cross under the tracks.
 Division Street and Ridgedale Avenue would have their crossings abandoned rather than replaced, and Prospect Street would be widened from the station to Main Street.
 Prospect Street would have sidewalks 60 ft long under the overpass.
 Kings Road would be closed across the tracks, but the local sidewalks would remain open.
 Woodland Avenue would be extended by the railroad from Division Avenue to Lafayette Avenue in Chatham.
 Union Avenue would get a 50x34 ft with two sidewalks.
 The rest of the roads were to cross the tracks with steel girder bridges.

-However, Ridgedale Avenue's closing was met by opposition by the mayor-elect of Madison, Benyew D. Philhower.
+Ridgedale Avenue's closing was met with opposition by the mayor-elect of Madison, Benyew D. Philhower.
 Philhower lived near the crossing and felt that if Ridgedale was closed, there would be no crossing between Madison and Elm.
 Ray disputed that Ridgedale was studied and that less than 300 vehicles used the crossing, which would have been an 11 percent grade going on an overpass and 10 percent in an underpass.
 This would cause problems with the Ridgedale and Madison junction nearby and add $100,000 to the $1 million cost of the project.

 Talks between the borough of Madison and the Lackawanna Railroad broke down late in December 1913.
 Despite the railroad offering extra concessions on the Madison station depot (concrete ballast floors on all bridges and concreting the Waverly Place and Green Village Road crossings).
 The railroad would also provide drainage and sewers at Prospect Street and Green Avenue along with some property on Kings Road.
 President of the Lackawanna Railroad, William Truesdale offered these changes only if the borough accepted them after complaints.
 However, this was turned down by the borough.
 The negotiations came to a close.

+The new station was under construction by early 1916.